Flights diverted as RVR measuring equipment fails at Amritsar airport | Business

 The RVR equipment is likely to be repaired by Friday, they added.

 The Airports Authority of India (AAI said on Twitter on Thursday, ''Due to un-serviceability of Runway Visual Range (RVR) at Amritsar Airport, many flights could not be accommodated.'' ''We are continuously working towards the rectification of technical issues involved and ensuring the best services in future.
 Inconvenience caused is deeply regretted.''
-PTI DSP AQS AQS
+In Punjab, Lok Sabha MP from Amritsar Gurjit Singh Aujla said flights have not been able to land or take off at the Shri Guru Ramdas International Airport for the past 24 hours.

+When contacted, airport Director V K Seth confirmed that flight operations remained suspended.

+He said some instruments were non-functional in the ILS.
+Due to non-functional CAT I, CAT 2 and CAT 3 systems, it becomes almost impossible to keep the airport operational, Seth added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)